Information for energy customers

 Energy supply - how it works

-Electricity generators and gas producers supply wholesale energy to the market.
+Electricity generators and gas producers produce energy.
+This energy is then sold on the wholesale energy market.
 The price for wholesale energy is not regulated and the price can change from time to time.

-Your retailer buys energy and also pays to have it delivered to you.
-The price you pay to your retailer for electricity and gas includes the costs of wholesale energy and delivery.
+Finally, energy retailers buy energy from the generators and producers, and pay to have it delivered to homes and businesses.
+The price you pay to your energy retailer for electricity and gas includes the costs of wholesale energy and delivery.

-In NSW all 'small' (i.e. residential) energy customers can choose to be supplied at a regulated or 'standard' price.
-Retailers will try to offer a better price than the standard price.
-No matter which price you choose, however, it can still be affected by changes in prices for wholesale energy or delivery by networks.
+In NSW all 'small' energy customers (i.e. residential and small businesses using less than 100 megawatt hours of electricity per year or 1 terajoule of gas per year) can choose to be supplied at a regulated price.
+Some retailers will try to offer a better price than the regulated price.
+No matter which price you choose, it can still be affected by changes in prices for wholesale energy or delivery by networks.

 Save energy and save money